Influenza Pseudovirus Reagents for Neutralization Assays and More

 Influenza B Victoria

-With RVPs, it’s easy to access new strains and to start your neutralization studies quickly.
-We regularly add new seasonal and pandemic strains to our catalog; we release WHO-recommended seasonal influenza strains as soon as 5 weeks after they are announced.
+Get fast access to emerging strains.
+We regularly add new seasonal and pandemic strains to our influenza reagent catalog.
+We release WHO-recommended seasonal influenza strains as soon as 5 weeks after they are announced—helping you stay ahead of circulating variants.

 Reporter Virus Particles (RVPs) provide highly reproducible and specific neutralization data to support your research.

 Our ISO 9001-certified quality management system means you can count on reliable reagents that perform as expected in your lab.
-As the graph shows (below left), influenza RVP infectivity data is highly consistent across production lots.
-Our careful attention to production and critical quality attributes means you can focus on your research.
+As shown below (left panel), influenza RVP infectivity data is highly consistent across production lots.
+Our careful attention to critical quality attributes means you can focus on your research, not reagent troubleshooting.

 With Influenza RVPs, you can verify your antibody’s specificity and assess its ability to block infection.
-Below right, results from a neutralization assay show that RVPs faithfully present influenza surface proteins.
-The RVP neutralization experiment generates a curve that enables calculation of metrics for your sample, such as NT50 or IC50.
+The neutralization data below (right panel) shows that our influenza pseudoviruses faithfully present influenza surface proteins and generate clean dose-response curves for calculating NT50, IC50, or other metrics..

-To learn more about establishing your own RVP neutralization assay, visit Pseudovirus Neutralization Assays: A how-to guide for getting started.
+Ready to establish your own assay?
+Our guide walks you through the process: Pseudovirus Neutralization Assays: A how-to guide for getting started.

 A pseudovirus infectivity curve plots microliters of RVP input on the X-axis and % infected cells on the Y. Results show consistent curves across 6 lots, with infection reaching 75% at inputs of 5 microliters and up.
 A neutralization curve plots log of MAb concentration on the X axis against % normalized infection on the Y. Results show specific neutralization of H5N1 RVPs by an H5N1 neutralizing MAb but not a negative control MAb.